-The Health plan provides comprehensive mental health and substance abuse coverage to its patients.
+The Health plan provides comprehensive behavioral health and substance abuse treatment coverage to its patients.
 Its goal is to treat the patient in the most appropriate, least restrictive level of care possible, and to maintain and/or increase functionality.

-The Participating Plan's network is comprised of mental health and substance abuse services and providers who identify and treat patients with behavioral health care needs.
+The Participating Plan's network is comprised of behavioral health and substance abuse treatment services and providers who identify and treat patients with behavioral health care needs.